 Matt is also active in the firm’s pro bono practice.

-Matt joined the firm in 1985 and became a partner in 1992.
+Matt joined the firm in 1985, became a partner in 1992, and became a senior counsel in 2021.
 In 1995, he was appointed principal deputy general counsel of the U.S. Air Force, where he worked in government service until rejoining the firm in 1999.
 Matt was responsible for the department’s alternative dispute resolution program and for overseeing major litigation concerning national security information and the military and state secrets privilege, tort claims, environmental claims, bid protests, contract claims, and base closures, as well as for a wide range of non-litigation matters.
 He was awarded the Air Force Decoration for Exceptional Civilian Service.

 The Republic of Argentina, together with the Procuración del Tesoro de Argentina, in claims brought at the International Centre for Settlement of Investment Disputes (ICSID) under the Argentina-Italy bilateral investment treaty concerning interests in Argentine bonds, alleging unfair and discriminatory treatment and expropriation and seeking billions of dollars in damages.
 It was the first attempt to pursue a mass claim – more than 60,000 claimants in a single proceeding – in an ICSID arbitration and also involved a novel attempt to use investment treaty arbitration to challenge a sovereign bond default and debt restructuring.

 The Republic of Argentina in its defense in federal court against recognition and enforcement of various bilateral investment treaty awards, including as counsel of record in the U.S. Supreme Court in BG Group Plc v.
 The Republic of Argentina, decided in March 2014, which is the first case involving an arbitral award made under an investment treaty considered by the Supreme Court.